 Key takeaways:

-• A HELOC is a flexible line of credit that's secured by your home.
+• A home equity line of credit is a flexible, revolving line of credit secured by your home.

-• Compare HELOC rates and terms to decide if a home equity line of credit is the best fit for your needs.
+• Before you borrow, compare HELOC rates and terms to decide if a home equity line of credit is the right fit for your needs and financial goals.

 For homeowners carrying high-interest debt or facing a major expense, a home equity line of credit could be a practical tool.
-Here’s how HELOCs work, the pros and cons, the situations where a HELOC tends to make sense, and a practical framework to help you decide if it is a good fit for your financial picture.
+Before applying for one, it’s important to understand the HELOC pros and cons, and how they apply to your situation.
+This will help you borrow with confidence.
+Here’s how HELOCs work, the situations where they tend to make sense, and a framework to help you decide if one is a good fit for your financial picture.

 What is a HELOC and how does it work?

 Most HELOCs have variable interest rates, which means your payment could change over time as rates change.
 It’s possible to find a fixed-rate HELOC with an interest rate that’s set on day one and never changes.
-Because a HELOC is guaranteed by your home, lenders may offer lower rates than they do on unsecured loans like most credit cards and personal loans.
+Achieve Loans offers a fixed-rate HELOC.
+Because a HELOC is secured by your home, lenders may offer lower rates compared to unsecured options like most credit cards and personal loans.

 Pros of a HELOC

-Possible tax advantage.
-If you use the funds for home improvements on the property you borrowed against, the interest may be tax-deductible.
+If you use the funds for home improvements on the property you borrowed against, the interest could be tax-deductible.
 Talk to a tax advisor about what applies to your situation.

 Cons of a HELOC